joomengine/jcb-documentation/066-The-new-fields-Area-to-make-things-easier.md

 * A **Field Information tab** with clearly organized options.
 * A consistent, tabbed layout that groups related settings logically.

-When you open a field like *Alias*, the new sub-form shows pre-defined field values and allows adding new properties that aren’t already present.
+When you open a field like *Alias*, the new sub-form shows pre-defined field values and allows adding new properties that aren't already present.

 **Example:**
 If you want to add a new property like `size`, simply select it from the dropdown list — JCB automatically loads its default description and value.

 **Tip:**
-Even though mandatory fields can technically be left empty, it’s best practice to always provide valid values to ensure clean compiles.
+Even though mandatory fields can technically be left empty, it's best practice to always provide valid values to ensure clean compiles.

 ---